Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2. WebApp calls Microsoft Graph on behalf of signed-in user/2.1. using authorization code flow/README.md

 service: Microsoft Graph
 endpoint: AAD v2.0
 ---

-# Using the Microsoft identity platform to call the Microsoft Graph API from a Web App, on behalf of the signed-in user.
+# Using the Microsoft identity platform to call the Microsoft Graph API from an An ASP.NET Core 2.x Web App, on behalf of a user signing-in using their work and school or Microsoft personal account

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/514/badge)

 ## Scenario

-Starting from a .NET Core 2.2 MVC Web app that uses OpenID Connect to sign in users, this phase of the tutorial shows how to calls the Microsoft Graph me endpoint on behalf of the signed-in user.
+Starting from a .NET Core 2.2 MVC Web app that uses OpenID Connect to sign in users, this phase of the tutorial shows how to call  Microsoft Graph /me endpoint on behalf of the signed-in user.
 It leverages the ASP.NET Core OpenID Connect middleware and Microsoft Authentication Library for .NET (MSAL.NET).
 Their complexities where encapsultated into the `Microsoft.Identity.Web` reusable library project part of this tutorial.
 Once again the notion of ASP.NET services injected by dependency injection is heavily used.

 ![Sign in with the Microsoft identity platform for developers (fomerly Azure AD v2.0)](ReadmeFiles/sign-in.png)